 Okay, it may very well be – as it was opined by some of my co-reviewers – that the band has been on the lookout of a different, more unique sound.
 Somewhat confirmed in their follow-on album Under The Red … [...]
 Click to raid more!

 We write the Year of the Lord 1996.
-Amorphis just about came to some real fame with their heavy and very Death Metal oriented 2nd studio album Tales from the Thousand Lakes.
+The folks from Amorphis just about came to some real fame with their heavy and very Death Metal oriented 2nd studio album Tales from the Thousand Lakes.
 Everyone now eagerly awaited something similar from their next concoction.

 Now here comes their 3rd studio brainchild Elegy.
 And what have we found?
-A hellufa change: Amorphis is happily throwing in Folk and synthie pop elements.
+A helluva change, that’s for sure.
+Amorphis is happily throwing in Folk and synthie pop elements.
 Stuff laced with very heavy Melodic Death Metal – growls and all.
-This mixes with good old Heavy Metal, atmospheric passages and ’70s style parts on keyboards and guitars.
-You … [...]
+This mixes with Progressive Metal, atmospheric passages, and ’70s style parts on keyboards … [...]
 Click to raid more!

 What a refreshing breeze is reaching us from the Northern tundra wastelands!
 Under The Red Cloud from the Finnish metallers Amorphis clearly is one of most varied albums I have heard so far in 2015.
 And I have heard a few lately.
 Yet this one here kicks my writing neurons into motion really quickly.